-17. The Constitution Bench of nine Judges in Indra Sawhney and Ors. v.
-Union of India and Ors., (1992) Supp 3 SCC 217, observed that Article 16(4) of the Constitution is aimed at 'protective equality' and it was held as under:- the State.
+- 17. The Constitution Bench of nine Judges in Indra Sawhney and Ors. v.
+Union of India and Ors., (1992) Supp 3 SCC 217, observed that Article 16(4) of the Constitution is aimed at 'protective equality' and it was held as under:- - "563.
+Thus, Article 16(1) and (4) operate in the same field.
+Both are directed towards achieving equality of opportunity in services under the State.
 One is broader in sweep and expansive in reach.
 Other is limited in approach and narrow in applicability.
 Former applies to 'all' citizens whereas latter is available to 'any' in Article 16(4) read together indicate that they are part of same scheme.
 The one is substantive equality and other is protective equality.
 Article 16(1) is fundamental right of a citizen whereas Article 16(4) is an obligation of the State.
 The former is enforceable in a Court of law, whereas the latter is 'not constitutional compulsion' but an enabling provision.
 Whether Article 16(4) is in substance, 'an exception', 'a proviso', or an 'emphatic way of putting the extent to which equality of opportunity could be carried', or 'presumed to exhaust all exceptions in favour of backward class', or 'expressly designed as benign discrimination devoted to lifting to backward classes', but if Article 16(1) is the positive aspect of equality of opportunity', Article 16(4) is a complete Code for reservation for backward class of citizens as it not only provides for exercise of power but also lays down the circumstances, in which the power can be exercised, and the purpose and extent or its exercise.
 One is mandatory and operates automatically whereas the other comes into play on identification of backward class of citizens and their inadequate representation."
-[Underlining added]
+[Underlining added] - 18.
+Article 16(4) of the Constitution is not an exception; but a facet of